-- any pre-clinical or clinical test may fail to produce results satisfactory to the FDA or foreign regulatory authorities; - pre-clinical or clinical data can be interpreted in different ways, which could delay, limit or prevent regulatory approval; - negative or inconclusive results from a pre-clinical study or clinical trial or adverse medical events during a clinical trial could cause apreclinical study or clinical trial to be repeated or a program to be terminated, even if other studies or trials relating to the program are successful;
+- any pre-clinical or clinical test may fail to produce results satisfactory to the FDA or foreign regulatory authorities; - pre-clinical or clinical data can be interpreted in different ways, which could delay, limit or prevent regulatory approval; - negative or inconclusive results from a pre-clinical study or clinical trial or adverse medical events during a clinical trial could causea pre-clinical study or clinical trial to be repeated or a program to be terminated, even if other studies or trials relating to the program are successful; - the FDA or foreign regulatory authorities can place a clinical hold on a trial if, among other reasons, it finds that patients enrolled in the trial are or would be exposed to an unreasonable and significant risk of illness or injury; - we may encounter delays or rejections based on changes in regulatory agency policies during the period in which we are developing a system or the period required for review of any application for regulatory agency approval; - our clinical trials may not demonstrate the safety and efficacy of any system or result in marketable products; - the FDA or foreign regulatory authorities may request additional clinical trials, including an additional Phase 3 trial, relating to our NDA submissions;

-- the FDA or foreign regulatory authorities can place a clinical hold on a trial if, among other reasons, it finds that patients enrolled in the trial are or would be exposed to an unreasonable and significant risk of illness or injury; - Delcath may encounter delays or rejections based on changes in regulatory agency policies during the period in which it is developing a system or the period required for review of any application for regulatory agency approval; - · the Company's clinical trials may not demonstrate the safety and efficacy of any system or result in marketable products; - the FDA or foreign regulatory authorities may request additional clinical trials, including an additional Phase 3 trial, relating to the Company's NDA submissions; - the FDA or foreign regulatory authorities may change its approval policies or adopt new regulations that may negatively affect or delay Delcath's ability to bring a system to market or require additional clinical trials; and - a system may not be approved for all the requested indications.
+- the FDA or foreign regulatory authorities may change its approval policies or adopt new regulations that may negatively affect or delay our ability to bring a system to market or require additional clinical trials; and - a system may not be approved for all the requested indications.

-The failure or delay of clinical trials could cause an increase in the cost of product development, delay filing of an application for marketing approval or cause the Company to cease the development of Melphalan/HDS for other indications.
-If Delcath is unable to develop Melphalan/HDS for other indications the future growth of our business could be negatively impacted.
-In addition, Delcath has limited clinical data relating to the effectiveness of Melphalan/HDS in certain types of cancer.
-Such limited data could slow the adoption of CHEMOSAT/ Melphalan/HDS and significantly reduce Delcath's ability to commercialize CHEMOSAT/ Melphalan/HDS.
+The failure or delay of clinical trials could cause an increase in the cost of product development, delay filing of an application for marketing approval or cause us to cease the development of Melphalan/HDS for other indications.
+If we are unable to develop Melphalan/HDS for other indications the future growth of our business could be negatively impacted.
+In addition, we have limited clinical data relating to the effectiveness of Melphalan/HDS in certain types of cancer.
+Such limited data could slow the adoption of CHEMOSAT/ Melphalan/HDS and significantly reduce our ability to commercialize CHEMOSAT/ Melphalan/HDS.

-The Company relies on third parties to conduct certain elements of the clinical trials for CHEMOSAT and Melphalan/HDS, and if they do not perform their obligations to Delcath, the Company may not be able to obtain regulatory approvals for its system.
+We rely on third parties to conduct certain elements of the clinical trials for CHEMOSAT and Melphalan/HDS, and if they do not perform their obligations to us, we may not be able to obtain regulatory approvals for our system.